 6. their stability.

 When you learn to formulate your own skincare products you’ll develop the skills needed to choose the most appropriate ingredients in the right amounts.
+We teach students how to formulate with Vitamins and many other high-performance active ingredients in our Advanced Certificate in High-Performance Serum Formulation.

 1) Collagen: collagen benefits.www.herbwisdom.com/herb-collagen.html